radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

   These specifications have been merged into this document.
 * RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3
 * RFC6614 allowed usage of TLS compression, this document forbids it.
+* RFC6614 and RFC7360 did not have any reference to Server Name Indication, this specification requires clients to implement SNI.
 * RFC6614 only requires support for the trust model "certificates with PKIX".
 This document changes this.
 For servers, "certificates with PKIX" and "TLS-PSK" is now mandated and clients must implement one of the two.
 * The mandatory-to-implement cipher suites are not referenced directly, this is replaced by a pointer to the TLS BCP.
 * The specification regarding steps for certificate verification has been updated